monsoonmaelstrom/book2/book2.md

 She grins, and it looks vicious.
 “Yes.
 Quite.”

 “Why are you still here?”
-I ask.
+I pry.
 “What happened to Corriven and then Avonare?”

 “All in due time.
 If you had simply gone to Dairuvar as requested, I would already be in Avonare but, as ever, you have to make things difficult.”